ChrstphrHll/npc_gen/students/Ljuk Vulkor.md

 ---
 # Ljuk Vulkor
 ### Description
-- Dwarf Sorcerer from Principality of the Palus Peoples
+- Dwarf Sorcerer from Aldercrown Empire
 - 2nd year Assault student in Elkenval
 - shoulder length frizzy white hair that's plain, Pale Green eyes, and Tan skin
 - Is Mystical and Negligent, and has Teamwork as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes